Paediatricians

 Supports such as personal care, cleaning or nursing care to help look after you in your own home.

-Here you’ll find a selection of information articles related to Down syndrome that have been published on Disability Support Guide to help you understand the condition or give further insight into getting the right supports.
+Here you’ll find a selection of information articles related to Down syndrome that have been published on Disability Support Guide to help you better understand the condition or give further insight into getting the right support.

 There is a wide range of intellectual disabilities that people may be diagnosed with and the way this affects a person’s life can vary greatly.